mLenehan1/ECE-FinalYearProject/ProjectReport/ImplementationAndTesting/trackingimplementation.md

-## Client Tracking Implementation
+## Listener Tracking Implementation

-In order to execute the required testing of the client tracking, the following softwares must be installed, and the following configurations completed on the beacon devices, and the Android device.
+In order to execute the required testing of the listener tracking, the following softwares must be installed, and the following configurations completed on the beacon devices, and the Android device.